Looking for meeting materials and information related to the Pricing Options for Equitable Mobility (POEM) Task Force? Visit our Task Force page here!

 Pricing Options for Equitable Mobility is a key strategy identified in Moving to Our Future, PBOT's 2019-2022 strategic plan.

-This project will advance PBOT’s goals around moving people and goods by helping make the most efficient use of our limited road space and providing transportation options for a growing city.
+This project helps advance PBOT’s goals around moving people and goods by helping make the most efficient use of our limited road space and providing transportation options for a growing city.
 It is also part of our commitment to advancing transportation justice through all of our work.

 Regional Coordination for Better Mobility

 The City of Portland, Metro and the Oregon Department of Transportation (ODOT) are all working on projects that consider ways to price transportation to address challenges related to equity, climate change, congestion, and safety.
 Each agency makes decisions for different parts of our region’s transportation system.

 Each has separate projects underway to help address issues specific to those geographies.
 The three agencies are coordinating their efforts to leverage each other’s work, learn from one another and share findings.
 Learn more about ODOT's Tolling Projects and Metro Regional Congestion Pricing Study.